-Sustainable Jewellery: What is 'Vegan-Friendly' jewellery?
+What is Vegan-Friendly jewellery?

 If you want to avoid animal cruelty when purchasing jewellery, you'll need to take a closer look at not only what the jewellery is made from but how it was made too.
 Surprisingly, not all jewellery is vegan.
 Both the manufacturing processes of creating jewellery as well as the materials it's made from can involve cruelty.